Today his mother told him to never go into the basement.

 “Because I said so,” she replied.

-“But I’m 13 years old now.
-I understand things.
+“But I’m 13 now, I understand things.
 Is it toxic?
-Is it haunted?
+Haunted?
 You can’t just say ‘never’ without an explanation.”

 Long silence.